-Organisms in search for a place to live use window of opportunityNIOZ the Netherlands Institute for Sea Research
+Organisms in search for a place to live use window of opportunityNIOZ Royal Netherlands Institute for Sea Research

 A seed seeking to nest in dry soil or a salt marsh plant exposed to strong forces of waves, all face harsh conditions under which they must try to settle.
 “All those organisms have to take advantage of what is called a window of opportunity”, Van Belzen says.
 “They have to have a favorable period that is long enough for their roots to grow in the dry or dynamic soil.
 Once their roots reach deep enough, they can again cope with tougher conditions.
 So it's not so much the average drought or the average strength of the waves that plays tricks on them, it's the distribution around those averages.
 Is there a period of suitable conditions that lasts long enough for them to take a chance?”

 Van Belzen and colleagues have encapsulated this law into a mathematical formula that looks both simple and elegant: l=d/t.
 “But as simple as it looks, that's how long we've been philosophizing about it”, the researcher states.
 “This insight that you have to look for the window of opportunity, i.e. the chances for an organism, are relatively new in this field of research.
 Until now, we thought mainly in terms of ‘alternative states’, barren or vegetated, wet or dry.
 And those states could then turn towards each other via critical transitions, or tipping points.
 But how that works was not clear.
 By explicitly adding the variation in conditions to the theory, we can calculate the probability of such a critical tipping point occurring.”